huzaifh02/nodejs-mysql-cicd/README.md

    - `nodejsapp`
    - `rds`
    - `monitoring`

-## Monitoring

-Monitoring is set up using Prometheus and Grafana.
-These services are deployed on a separate EC2 instance.

-1. **Prometheus Configuration**:
-   - Scrape configurations for the Node.js app and other services are added to \`prometheus.yml\`.

-2. **Grafana Configuration**:
-   - Prometheus is added as a data source in Grafana.
-   - Dashboards are created to visualize key metrics.

 ## Terraform Templates

 The Terraform templates provision the required infrastructure on AWS.
 The following files are included in the repository: